 - Stick with 2-3 contrasting (or ‘complimentary’) colors

-- Use white space to contrast with a bold element
+- Use spacing to contrast with a bold element

-It can be easy to get lost and carried away with so many great graphics and fonts to choose from but by reducing clutter you are more likely to get your message across!
+It can be easy to get lost and carried away with so many great design elements and fonts to choose from but by reducing clutter you are more likely to get your message across!

 Make sure each design reflects the message you’re trying to tell.
 Simple is always best when it comes to graphic design.
 By helping to reduce clutter you’re more likely to get your message across!